 MSA SC 3520-16730

-On January 3, 1776 Nathaniel Ewing received a commission as a first lieutenant in Captain Peter Adams’ Sixth Company, First Maryland Regiment and served in this capacity when the regiment experienced its first combat at the Battle of Brooklyn on August 27, 1776.
+On January 3, 1776, Nathaniel Ewing received a commission as a first lieutenant in Captain Peter Adams’ Sixth Company, First Maryland Regiment and served in this capacity when the regiment experienced its first combat at the Battle of Brooklyn on August 27, 1776.
 Prior to leaving for New York, Ewing and the Sixth Company were stationed in Annapolis and responsible for helping guard the capital.
-Ewing carried out the various duties of a junior officer, and in June 1776 escorted a prisoner from Annapolis to Pennsylvania.
+Ewing carried out the various duties of a junior officer, including escorting a prisoner from Annapolis to Pennsylvania in June 1776.
 Ewing marched with the regiment when it left to reinforce the Continental Army in New York in July 1776.

 Ewing’s experiences during the battle are unknown, but he was likely in command of the company, as Captain Adams was unable to take the field due to illness.
 The Sixth Company suffered severe casualties as a result of the engagement; a muster roll from September 1776 records a total strength of sixteen men out of an original force of seventy-four.
 Ewing managed to survive the battle and returned to the American lines with what little remained of his company.

 Ewing did not remain with the company long after the battle as he too came down with an illness.
-Ewing and a sick private from his company, John McFadden, travelled to Newark where they remained until late 1776.
-McFadden, “In company with Lieutenant Ewing went to Newark in Jersey where he remained with the lieutenant, in consequence of ill health, some time, when the lieutenant and the applicant joined the regiment at Trenton, soon after which an engagement took place.”
+Ewing and a sick private from his company, John McFadden, traveled to Newark, New Jersey where they remained until late 1776.
+McFadden “in company with Lieutenant Ewing went to Newark in Jersey where he remained with the lieutenant, in consequence of ill health, some time, when the lieutenant and the applicant joined the regiment at Trenton, soon after which an engagement took place.”

 “This morning I heard a great many cannon above Brunswick, I since saw a militia captain who informed me that our people and the enemy had a brush, our people took thirty prisoners, what number the killed he could not inform me, but says our loss was very small.”